lindellk/ai-guiding-principles/README.md

 #### 6. Sophisticated Dictation

 "Sophisticated dictation" means dictating or rapidly drafting content to AI and asking it to turn that into a rough draft of a text.
-This is not just dictating a prompt – the dictation must be the actual content I am trying to produce, just in rougher format. (i.e., a classic secretarial function, plus.)
+This is not just dictating a prompt – the dictation must be the actual content I am trying to produce, just in rougher format.
 That draft will then need heavy editing.

 Examples include: